Content

 The development of information and communication technology opens new possibilities: orders for goods, payment instructions to banks, official requests or objections, all these can be done online now.
 The transmission of sensitive health data and a large number of communication relationships that were handled on paper in the past are now also processed electronically, though it is not always guaranteed that they actually are legally binding.

 That is why there is a need for a digital solution for a legally binding signature: the electronic signature.
-In this context, the Signature Act (Signaturgesetz) distinguishes the following types of electronic signatures according to security requirements in ascending order:
+A distinction is made in ascending order of safety requirements between

-The security infrastructure for qualified electronic signatures provided for by law allows to reliably identify authorship and verify the integrity of the data in electronic legal and business transactions.
+The security infrastructure for qualified electronic signatures allows to reliably identify authorship and verify the integrity of the data in electronic legal and business transactions.
 Hence, the electronic signature constitutes an equivalent substitute for the handwritten signature and can have a corresponding legal effect.

 The signature certificate required for this purpose must be issued by an accredited certification service provider.